RobMeades/FerretCam/README.md

 WantedBy=timers.target
 ```

-I then loaded all this up with the usual `systemctl daemon-reload`, `systemctl start ferretcamchecker.timer` and enabled it at boot with `systemctl enable ferretcamchecker.timer`.
+I then loaded all this with the usual `systemctl daemon-reload`, `systemctl start ferretcamchecker.timer` and enabled it at boot with `systemctl enable ferretcamchecker.timer`.
 Hopefully, running the script so frequently, it will happen to run when the outage occurs and can recover matters.